kdroidFilter/KosherKotlin/README.md

 =====================

-The Zmanim library is an API for a specialized calendar that can calculate different astronomical times including sunrise and sunset and Jewish _zmanim_ or religious times for prayers and other Jewish religious duties.
+The Zmanim library is an API for a specialized calendar that can calculate different astronomical times including sunrise and sunset (default uses NOAA's algorithm) and Jewish _zmanim_ or religious times for prayers and other
+Jewish religious duties.

 It is based on Eliyahu Hershfeld's [KosherJava](https://github.com/KosherJava/zmanim).